When it comes to compliance, half of the battle can be won by having in place the right tools for the job.

 Recently, we have been working closely with our partner, Capgemini, to help a shared client in its journey towards GDPR compliance.
 This process provided valuable insights into how similar projects have traditionally used fragmented tools - Excel, PowerPoint and Visio, for example - to gain an overview of expansive and complex projects.
 And, while these tools all have their own strengths and purposes, when used in this type of scenario, teams are setting themselves up for failure.

-GDPR compliance gap analysis
+How to start a GDPR compliance gap analysis template

 To begin the task, the client looked at all domains, processes, and supporting application services across its international organization.
 With regard to each of these, there was a need to identify: